New in 2018

 Informatie in het Nederlands: hier

-number of participants minimum 5 – maximum 10 (international group is possible, then Language will be English)
+number of participants minimum 5 – maximum 10 (international group is possible, then Language will be English) with 7 or more participants a second guide will join.

 Day 1 – 7